pH200/cycle-react/docs/api.md

 #### Arguments:

 - `displayName :: String` a name for identifying the React component.
 - `definitionFn :: Function` the implementation for the custom element.
-This function takes up to five arguments: `interactions`, `properties`, `component`, `lifecycles`, `renderScheduler` and should output an object of Observables.
+This function takes up to three arguments: `interactions`, `props` and `lifecycles`.
+This function should return an Observable.
 - `[options] :: Object` the options for component.

 - - -